What we do:

 - Capacity building for sustainable and lasting change

-The Binational Promotores Program serves various networks in California and in 10 other states.
-Over 4,300 promotores have received training and 370 have participated in the Exchange Program between Mexico and the U.S. HIA has conducted over 200 trainings based on its own authored Promotores training manuals since the program’s inception in 2003.
+The Binational Promotores Program serves various networks in California and nationwide.
+Over 6,000 promotores have received training and 370 have participated in the Exchange Program between Mexico and the U.S. HIA has conducted over 200 trainings based on its own authored Promotores training manuals since the program’s inception in 2003.